KemVani3110/App-Attendance-Using-Voice-Recognition/README.md

     This script will recognize the voice and mark the attendance.

+## Preparing Training Data
+To ensure optimal performance of the voice recognition system, follow these steps to prepare your training data:

+1. Record at least 40 sound samples:

+    Begin by recording a minimum of 40 distinct sound samples using the record_file.py script.
+These samples will form the core dataset required for offline testing.

+2. Generate additional sound samples:

+    Create more than 10 additional sound recordings.
+Place these extra samples in your initial_audio_files_yourname directory.

+3. Organize your data for testing:

+    The initial 40 sound files will be designated for Option 1: Offline Testing.
+    The additional sound files will be allocated for Option 2: Online Testing.

+By carefully preparing and organizing your audio samples, you will ensure a robust training dataset that enhances the accuracy and reliability of the voice recognition model.

 ## Conclusion

 This voice recognition attendance app offers a convenient and innovative way to track attendance.
 By recording, training, and recognizing voices, you can efficiently manage attendance records with minimal hassle.